RedHatGov/redhatgov.github.io/content/workshops/openshift_4_101_dynatrace/_index.md

 ## Description

 This workshop will have you deploying and creating native docker images for a Node.js based website and learning to leverage the power of OpenShift 4 to build, deploy, scale, and automate.
+Additionaly, you will learn how to monitor the applications through the deployment of a Dynatrace OneAgent Operator.

 ## Who should attend